Skip to main content

 What is the function of microplastics and where are they found?

-When microplastics are added deliberately, it is often for their scrubbing effect, such as in cleaing agents, skin care and cosmetics.
+When microplastics are added deliberately, it is often for their scrubbing effect, such as in cleaning detergents, skin care and cosmetics.
 They are also used in the production of artificial turf fields.
 Microplastics can also originate from the wear and tear of synthetic textiles such as fleece clothing, from tires and rubber products.
-Additionally, microplastics found in lakes and oceans largely come from the decomposition of larger plastic materials that have been thrown away in nature, such as garbage bags, plastic bottles and abandoned fishing nets.
+Additionally, microplastics found in lakes and oceans, largely come from the decomposition of plastic materials that have been thrown away in nature, such as garbage bags, plastic bottles and abandoned fishing nets.

 What is less good?